Valetudox/angular2-translate/README.md

 Setup
 ---------

-provide a translations in your bootstrap
+provide `translations` in your bootstrap

 ```javascript